DreamExposure/TicketBird-Discord-Bot/README.md

 - Spring Boot (Data, Dependency Injection, etc)
 - Flyway for automatic database migrations
 - Enterprise repository & service pattern for maintainability
-- Fully containerized with Docker (hosted in Kubernetes!)
+- Fully containerized with Docker (hosted in Kubernetes, docker-compose for local development)

 # ✏️ Contributing
 TicketBird is an open source, GPL-3 project.
 We always welcome and appreciate contributions.